Leon Jay Williams

 Leon Jay Williams (立威廉 (Li Wei Lian), born 30 July 1976), also known as Li Wei-lian, is a Singaporean actor, singer and model who also frequently works in Taiwan and mainland China.
 In addition to Mandarin Chinese, he speaks English; he sometimes displays this ability in his work on television shows.
 He was a former model.

 Acting career

 He is known for starring in several Taiwanese dramas, including Green Forest, My Home and Heaven's Wedding Gown.
 He has also made a cameo appearance in Smiling Pasta.
 His most recent drama appearance is in "Zhang Xiao Wu's Spring".
 Williams was also a former Mister Singapore and Mister International Man.
 He used to sign to ECI Global Talent Management.

 Since 2022, he signed with Mediacorp's The Celebrity Agency after relocating back to Singapore.

 Personal life

-Williams is of mixed English, German, Japanese and Chinese descent: his paternal grandfather is English, while his paternal grandmother is of mixed Germans and Japanese ancestry.
+Williams is of mixed English, German, Japanese and Chinese descent: his paternal grandfather is English, while his paternal grandmother is of mixed German and Japanese ancestry.
 His mother is a Chinese Singaporean.

 Williams married in 2014 to Joyce, a Taiwanese, and they have a daughter in 2015.